EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 What is the pass mark for the written assessment?

-Sygma Solutions does not publish a fixed percentage pass mark for the EUS CAT2 written assessment.
+Sygma Solutions does not publish a fixed percentage pass mark for the EUSR CAT2 written assessment.
 Assessment is conducted by EUSR-registered criteria.
 Delegates who do not pass on the day will receive guidance on the areas that require improvement before a reassessment can be arranged.

 What STATS plans are needed for the course?